Eurocamp Holiday Guide (2025): Best Parks, Tips & Costs

 Depending on where you stay, there are usually a whole host of family activities either on-site or just off-site.
 We’ve been to campsites with horse riding, tree top climbing, kayaking, played mini golf, rode bumper boats and so much more.
 As a standard on most eurocamps you’re going to find:

-Many Eurocamps feature water slides, splash pools, and even lazy rivers.
-This is one of our favourite Eurocamp features as our babies LOVE water.
+Many Eurocamp campsites and resorts will feature water slides, splash pools, and even lazy rivers.
+This is one of our favourite Eurocamp features as our babies LOVE the water.
+We’ve written a post with our favourite Waterslide campsites here

 *quick tip, always check pool opening times throughout the season, we’ve been in early April sometimes and the pools haven’t opened for the season yet.